AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 ```
 {sample}Maps\_Connectors\_10{sample}

 The anchor of the marker depends on its position and its connector's curvature, though it can be adjusted.
 Use the {api:anychart.core.ui.MarkersFactory.Marker#anchor}**.anchor()**{api} method to set it.
 You will need to define a string value, chosing one from the {api:anychart.enums.Anchor}Anchor type list{api}.
 Look a the next sample.
-We have set anchors for our markers and transformed them to look more like arrows using the {api:}**.type()**{api} method.
+Anchors are set for the markers, which are transformed to look more like arrows using the {api:anychart.core.ui.MarkersFactory.Marker#type}**.type()**{api} method.
 All default marker types can be found on the {api:anychart.enums.Marker}Marker Type list{api}.

 ```
 	// setting the marker type
+	markers.type(anychart.enums.MarkerType.ARROWHEAD);
-	markers.type(anychart.enums.MarkerType.ARROWHEAD);                                                                            markers.size(15);
+	markers.size(15);

 	// setting the anchor
 	markers.anchor("leftCenter");
 ```
 {sample}Maps\_Connectors\_11{sample}

-We have also changed the size of the markers, using the {api:anychart.core.ui.MarkersFactory.Marker#}**.size()**{api} method.
+The size of markers were changes as well through the {api:anychart.core.ui.MarkersFactory.Marker#}**.size()**{api} method.

 Another way to emphasize the start and/or end points is to create a Marker series.
 You can find the instructions in the [Marker series tutorial](../Basic_Charts_Types/Marker_Chart).

 ### Labels and Tooltips

 Adjusting the position of labels is similar to adjusting it for the markers.
+Set
-We should set "start", "end", "middle", or ratio from 0 to 1, or a percent value for the {api:anychart.core.ui.LabelsFactory.Label#position}**.position()**{api} method.
+ "start", "end", "middle", or ratio from 0 to 1, or a percent value for the {api:anychart.core.ui.LabelsFactory.Label#position}**.position()**{api} method.

-The anchor of the label depends on its posiiton and its connector's curvature, but can be adjusted as well by using the {api:anychart.core.ui.LabelsFactory.Label#anchor}**.anchor()**{api} method.
+The anchor of the label depends on its position and its connector's curvature, but can be adjusted as well by using the {api:anychart.core.ui.LabelsFactory.Label#anchor}**.anchor()**{api} method.

 Let's create a sample with labels held to some point.